|

 Airbnb

 We found a private apartment in an old Scottish building.
-The apartment was quite big as it had two bedrooms, a big kitchen, a bathroom and a really big living room.
-One night in this private flat costs approximatively 50 USD.
+The apartment was quite big as it had two bedrooms, a big kitchen, a bathroom, and a really big living room.
+One night in this private flat costs approximately 50 USD.

-If you are wondering where to stay in Edinburgh, we highly suggest you to check on Airbnb to stay with locals or find a self-catering apartment.
+If you are wondering the best places to stay in Edinburgh, we highly suggest you to check on Airbnb to stay with locals or find a self-catering apartment.

 Recommended by Robin from Everything Yoga Retreat.